wp-plugins/appear-in-wp/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.5 =
+* Fix for hidden controls when toggling position

 = 2.4 =
 Note that the new default position of rooms is set to be fixed left.
 This has been successfully tested with some themes.
 Some themes will have issues requiring custom CSS.
 Adds toggling of position and provides cleaner UI.